Isotypical components of the homology of ICIS and images of deformations of map germs: Multiple point spaces and strongly contractible germs

 On the other hand, the equations of $D^3(f)\subset\CC^{5+2}$ are those of $D^2(f)$ and the new divided differences:

-A simple observation of \cref{eq:d2} shows that $D^2(f)$ is smooth, so $f$ is finitely determined by Marar-Mond criterion \cref{thm: Marar-Mond crit}.
+A simple observation of \cref{eq:d2} shows that $D^2(f)$ is smooth, so $f$ is finitely determined by the Marar-Mond criterion, \cref{thm: Marar-Mond crit}.
 Similarly, it is easy to see from \cref{eq:d2,eq:d3} that $(0,0,0)\in D^3(f)\neq\varnothing$, so $f$ is unstable again by the same criterion.
 This shows that $f$ is strongly contractible. \end{example}

-\begin{remark} This kind of maps have $\mu_k^\Alt(f)=0$, therefore the stable perturbation is contractible, by \cref{lem: suma mukalt} below (which is a simple aplication of the \textsc{icss}).
-Furthermore, \cref{cor: sing iff alt} imply that this is, in fact, a characterization of strongly contractible germs in corank one: they are precisely those that have contractible discriminant (cf. \cref{fig:strongly contractible}).
+\begin{remark} This kind of maps have $\mu_k^\Alt(f)=0$, for every $k$, because the multiple point spaces $D^k(f)$ are smooth, so $D^k(f_s)$ do not have alternating homology.
+Therefore, the image of the stable perturbation is contractible since it has the homotopy type of a wedge of spheres by \cite[Theorem 4.24]{Houston1997}, and by \cref{lem: suma mukalt} below (which is a simple application of the \textsc{icss}).
+Furthermore, \cref{cor: sing iff alt} below implies that this is, in fact, a characterization of strongly contractible germs in corank one: they are precisely those that have stable perturbation with contractible image (cf. \cref{fig:strongly contractible}).
 This is the reason that these maps provide counterexamples to many statements that involve the topology of the stable perturbation, and the reason we have to restrict many results to germs that are not strongly contractible.
-In fact, we will use map germs similar to the one given in \cref{ex:disgusting} to give counterexamples to several statements, so we advise the reader to keep it in mind. \end{remark}
+In fact, we will use map germs similar to the one given in \cref{ex:disgusting} to give counterexamples to several statements. \end{remark}

 We can find some dimensions where there are no corank one germs that are strongly contractible.
-A first, and natural, approach needs a refinement of the multiple point spaces and Marar-Mond criterion.
-Although this does not give the sharpest result, it is relevant for \cref{oprob: coal strong contr}, so it is a good moment to introduce them and give more insight of the situation with strongly contractible germs.
+Indeed, as remarked above, when $p=n+1$ there are no strongly contractible germs (in any corank).
+To give a better insight of this topic, we introduce now a refinement of the multiple point spaces and the Marar-Mond criterion, which will be important to avoid working with the alternating homology later.